dnsimple/dnsimple-support/content/articles/how-to-determine-certificate-authority.markdown

 Search for the issuer organization name.
 Please note that, in some cases, Certificate Authorities may delegate the signing process to subsidiaries or acquired companies.

-For instance, in the following case *Issued by* reports *EssentialSSL CA*, which belongs to Comodo certificate authority.
+For instance, in the following case *Issued by* reports *EssentialSSL CA*, which belongs to Sectigo certificate authority.
 The authority name is clearly visible in the *Common Name* field.

 Learn more about the [certificate authorities used by DNSimple](/articles/ssl-certificate-authorities).